TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
 Once it has moved passed v14, can simplify the socket.js class by reinstating the optional chaining.

+* Move socket.io client to dev deps and remove serve from web.js (new library builds it in) - can't do until uibuilderfe is deprecated?
+Or updated to include (breaking chg)

 ### Editor (`uibuilder.html`)

 * Add all local package.json script entries as links/buttons so they can be run from the editor panel.